-13 [Comment to Article 3.2.1: For certain Prohibited Substances, WADA may instruct WADA accredited laboratories not to report Samples as an Averse Analysical Finding if the estimated concentration of the Prohibited Substance or is Metabotics or Markers is below a Minimum Reporting Level w WADA's decision in determining that Minimum Reporting Level or Metermining that Minimum Reporting Level or determining which Prohibited Substances should be subject to challenge.
+[[]Comment to Article 3.2.1: For certain Prohibited Substances, WADA may instruct WADA-accredited laboratories not to report Samples as an Adverse Analytical Finding if the estimated concentration of the Prohibited Substance or its Metabolites or Markers is below a Minimum Reporting Level.
+WADA's decision in determining that Minimum Reporting Level or in determining which Prohibited Substances should be subject to Minimum Reporting Levels shall not be subject to challenge.
 Further, the laboratory's estimated concentration of such Prohibited Substance in a Sample may only be an estimate.
-In overent shall the possibility that the exact concentration of the Prohibited Substance in the Sample may be below the Minimum Reporting Level constitute a defense to an anti-doping rule violation based on the presence of that Prohibited Substance in the Sample may be allowed.
+In no event shall the possibility that the exact concentration of the Prohibited Substance in the Sample may be below the Minimum Reporting Level constitute a defense to an anti-doping rule violation based on the presence of that Prohibited Substance in the Sample.]